 Understanding America Through Marilynne Robinson

-Scott Esposito on One of This Country's Great Storytellers
+Veronica Esposito on One of This Country's Great Storytellers

 I want to talk about Marilynne Robinson today.
 I want to talk about her because her novels feel to me like some of the most profoundly American literature I have ever read.
 And also I would like to discuss her because, more than almost any other writer I can think of, her words have made me a much better writer, thinker, and citizen.